 The redundancy in DOFs allows Arm-Z to perform complicated spatial movements, but also may improve the robustness and fault tolerance of the system.
-Fig. 3.1 shows an early mock-up of a 12-unit Arm-Z. Fig. 3.2 shows the preliminary 4-unit Arm-Z prototype.
+Figure below shows an early mock-up of a 12-unit Arm-Z, and the preliminary 4-unit Arm-Z prototype.